jecki/DHParser/documentation/StepByStepGuide.rst

     $ python poetryCompiler.py --debug macbeth.dsl

-You will receive the same error messages as before.
-But this time various kinds of debugging information have been written into a newly created subdirectory "LOGS".
+You will receive the same error messages as before. but this time various kinds of debugging information have been written into a newly created subdirectory "LOGS".
 (Beware that any files in the "LOGS" directory may be overwritten or deleted by any of the DHParser scripts upon the next run!
 So